 Women have different hormonal pathways and factors that contribute to what they need for hair growth.
 Women also have phases in their lives, like menopause or pregnancy, that make them more susceptible to hair loss.

 She again says that stress is a major factor that contributes to hair thinning and loss.

-The interview explains that stress effects our hair throughout our entire lifetime, but during this past pandemic year, it’s been worse than ever.
+She explains that stress effects our hair throughout our entire lifetime.
+But during this past pandemic year, it’s been worse than ever.
 Dr Kogan says:

 “During stress, hair follicles are synchronistically shifted, a huge number of them, into that resting phase,…. the body says, ‘I want to pull the resources internally.
 I don’t really need or care about hair.
 I want to preserve my life.’
 And so it goes to the vital organs…. and all of a sudden, we have a massive amount of hair shedding about three to six months later.”